christopherseaman/datasci_217/07/index.md

 - **Importance of Good Design**
   - Enhances comprehension and retention
   - Communicates data accurately and ethically
-  - *Because nobody wants their data presentation to be the next plot twist nobody asked for!*

 - **Based on Works of Edward Tufte and Claus O. Wilke**
   - Focus on clarity, precision, and efficiency in data presentation
-  - *Think of them as the Jedi Masters of data visualization!*

 ---